edouard-lopez/mast-web/README.md

 **MAST** is a project to provide a web interface to the `MAST` project (a __Multiple Auto-SSH Tunnels__ mounter)

+## Why no access restriction ?

+There is **no access restriction** on the web-application and you highly recommended to put some in place.
+This is a voluntary design as I'm no security expert and don't want to pretend to be one.

 [TOC]

 ## Requirements